Exploring the Knoydart Peninsula

 Where to go?

 This is the top question to ponder as you start looking.
-Consider the places you’re keen to see—where’s on your bucket list? —then check our list of countries to see what tours we offer in those places.
+Consider the places you’re keen to see, then check our list of countries to see what tours we offer in those places.
 It’s also important to ask yourself what type of holiday you’d like.
-Are you dying to be beside the sea, or to lose yourself in the mountains?
+Want to be beside the sea, or to lose yourself in the mountains?
 Are you a foodie seeking taste sensations, or do you want to get stuck into a wine region?
 We have plenty of collections available to help you make an informed decision.

 When to go?